lorenzotomasdiez/ccpm-gitlab/ccpm/commands/pm/issue-show.md

 ## Instructions

-You are displaying comprehensive information about a GitHub issue and related sub-issues for: **Issue #$ARGUMENTS**
+You are displaying comprehensive information about a GitLab issue and related sub-issues for: **Issue #$ARGUMENTS**

 ### 1. Fetch Issue Data
-- Use `gh issue view #$ARGUMENTS` to get GitHub issue details
+- Use `glab issue view #$ARGUMENTS` to get GitLab issue details
 - Look for local task file: first check `.claude/epics/*/$ARGUMENTS.md` (new naming)
-- If not found, search for file with `github:.*issues/$ARGUMENTS` in frontmatter (old naming)
+- If not found, search for file with `gitlab:.*issues/$ARGUMENTS` in frontmatter (old naming)
 - Check for related issues and sub-tasks

 ### 2. Issue Overview